January Bass Fishing: Lure Tactics for Tough Conditions

 Creature Baits: (brown/green) for mimicking crabs.

-On the open coast, target beaches or rocks where birds indicate jumbo mackerel, a magnet for big bass.
-Fish during fair weather to avoid wind and swell, focusing on 2-3 hours before/after high tide.
-Cloudy water favors white or bright soft plastics, bumped slowly along the seabed.
+On the open coast, target beaches or rocks where birds indicate bait, a magnet for big bass.
+Fish during fair weather to avoid wind and swell, focusing on 2-3 hours before/after high & low tide.
+Cloudy water favours white or bright soft plastics, bumped slowly along the seabed.
 Under the Wolf Moon, try black or green lures for visibility.
-Shallow-diving plugs can work in clearer water but require slow retrieves with long pauses.
+Shallow-diving lures can work in clearer water but require slow retrieves with long pauses.
 Night fishing is safer in calm conditions and productive for larger bass.

 Top Coastline Lures

-Shallow-Diving Plugs: (black) for clear water under moonlight.
+Shallow-Diving Lures: (black) for clear water under moonlight.

 Tips for January Success